Skip to main content

 Cons:

-✖ Can cause product build-up if not washed regularly
+• Can build up if not washed out regularly

-✖ Some sprays may feel sticky or stiff
+• Some products may feel sticky or heavy

 Frequently Asked Questions (FAQs)